Money burning: Brazil

-In Brazil, whether it is illegal for a person to burn his or her own money is a controversial topic.
+In Brazil, whether it is illegal for a person to burn their own money is a controversial topic.
 It is not mentioned explicitly in Brazilian law.
 João Sidney Figueiredo Filho, has affirmed that "when money is inside the Central Bank, then it is the property of the National Treasury.
 When it leaves, it is not."
 But the chief of police Jéferson Botelho Pereira has concluded that "whoever rips money is committing a crime against the property of the Union".

 The production of paper money by the State Bank is under the exclusive authority of the Central Bank, and is issued by the Brazilian Union.
 By that reasoning, the paper on which the money is printed is the property of the State, and its intrinsic value belongs to the person.
 Articles 98 and 99 of the New Brazilian Civil Code give "money" its own definition.
 This is because a banknote cannot become a common good, if the owner himself decides to keep it in his possession indefinitely.
 This makes money different from other state assets such as rivers, seas, streets, roads and piazzas, which are all immobile.